 If the dishwasher is making funny noises your pump or motor may be damaged and need replacing.

-If none of the above examinations has repaired the error, or you have reason to believe the pump, pump valve or motor are damaged, it could be a good time to get the professionals.
+If none of the above examinations has repaired the error, or you have reason to believe the pump, pump valve or motor are damaged, it could be a good time to call a dishwasher repair for a professional opinion on why the dishwasher won’t drain.

 This way though you will at least have the means to give them more information and have prevented needing to pay a big call-out fee for a clogged filter.